The municipality of Cavalese is part of the “Magnifica Comunità di Fiemme” and serves as the administrative centre of the Valle di Fiemme

 Image gallery: Cavalese

 Cavalese, the administrative centre of the Val di Fiemme, is situated at 1,000 m a.s.l. and counts 4,050 inhabitants.
-The adjacent ski slopes in winter and its magnificent landscapes in summer, as well as its cultural richness, make Cavalese a sought-for holiday destination.
+The adjacent ski slopes in winter and its magnificent landscapes in summer, as well as its cultural richness, make Cavalese a sought-after holiday destination.